John of Jandun: Legacy

-Jandun's work carried the Latin Averroist tradition from Paris to Bologna, Padua, and Erfurt in the fourteenth century, and Krakow in the fifteenth century.
+Jandun's work carried the Latin Averroist tradition from Paris to Bologna, Padua, and Erfurt in the 14th century, and Kraków in the 15th century.
 Jandun tended toward the views of Aristotle, but was not afraid to follow an idea to its logical conclusion.
 Many of his views were uncommon and controversial, and were not received well by the Catholic Church.
 Manuscripts and printed editions influenced the Latin Averroist movement until the time of Galileo.